Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 5.1 Attribute Combinations

 Equipment differentiates in the bonuses it provides.
 Generally any armor/weapon has either 3 or 4 attributes.that it gives.
 On lower level equipment it is however normal to only get one or two stats from it.
-One exclusion from that is the divine attribute combination, which provides 7 attributes.
+One exclusion from that is the celestial attribute combination, which provides 7 attributes.
 Depending on the rarity and type of equipment the amount of stats differs.

 ![Statsheet](img/en/stats.png)